What is the differenct between

 Summary

-• Your team must follow The Golder Rule of Rebasing if you are going to be using git rebase in your workflow.
+git rebasecan be used to keep a cleaner commit history, but it comes with trade-offs. - Your team must follow The Golder Rule of Rebasing if you are going to be using

-• DO NOT execute git rebase on a branch that has been made public, especially if others have contributed to that branch.
+git rebaseon a branch that has been made public, especially if others have contributed to that branch.

 If you get stuck there is always oh Shit, Git!?!